harry-up282/Week7Day2/Readme.txt

-This is Week3 Day2
+This is Week7 Day2
 This is for documentation purpose only.
-We made progress on our website by applying javascript to images  page4.html
+In class bootstrap exercises